Published: August 31, 2024 at 10:55 am

 Typically, cryptocurrency addresses are lengthy combinations of numbers and letters, intended for computer interpretation.
 These addresses might look like “0xDC25EF3F5B8A186998338A2ADA83795FBA2D695E,” leading to confusion and even the potential loss of funds.

-ENS effectively resolves this challenge by assigning human-readable names to machine-readable identifiers, including Ethereum addresses, metadata, other cryptocurrency addresses, and content hashes.
-By utilizing ENS, the complex address mentioned earlier can be converted into something as simple as “Alice.eth,” allowing you to receive various cryptocurrencies or NFTs via your personalized ENS domain.
+ENS helps fix this problem by giving clear names to machine codes, like Ethereum addresses, details, other crypto addresses, and content hashes.
+Using ENS, the complicated address talked about before can be turned into something easy like “Alice.eth,” helping you get different cryptocurrencies or NFTs with your own ENS name.

-The foundation of ENS relies on two Ethereum smart contracts.
-The first contract, known as the ENS registry, records crucial information such as the domain’s owner, the domain’s resolver, and the caching time for all records under the domain.
-The second contract is the Resolver, which facilitates the translation between human-readable domain names and machine-readable addresses.
+The base of ENS depends on two Ethereum smart deals.
+The first deal called the ENS list, keeps important details like the domain’s holder, the domain’s guide, and the time for keeping all records under the domain.
+The second deal is a Resolver which helps in changing readab͏le names into machine addresses.

 Throughout its existence, Ethereum has consistently held its position as the second-largest cryptocurrency by market capitalization.
 However, like any other blockchain network, Ethereum is not without its imperfections.
 Notably, the legacy blockchain suffers from high gas fees and relatively low throughput, processing only 15 to 30 transactions per second.